gabrielemariotti/cardslib/README.md

 * It uses `CardView` tag and all its properties.
 * It works with an `CardArrayAdapter`

+`CardGridView` displays a Grid Card.

+* It uses `CardView` tag and some its properties.
+* It works with an `CardGridArrayAdapter

 Please note that this is currently in a preview state.
 This means that the API is not fixed and you should expect changes between releases.